 When you can’t enjoy your favorite activities or spend time with the people you care about, you may feel hopeless.
 But there are steps you can take to alleviate depression symptoms even during the pandemic.
-Solution-focused therapy for depression help you move forward into a better state of mind.
+Cognitive behavioral therapy (CBT) for depression help you move forward into a better state of mind.
 But if you aren’t ready for that step, here are a few ways to boost your mood in the midst of this tough time.

 Limit Your Media Intake

 Have you been checking the news every couple of hours since the pandemic began?
 Of course, staying informed about new developments is important so that you are aware of any new regulations and can keep your household safe.
 But you do not need to spend all day looking at the latest headlines concerning the pandemic.

 It’s all too easy to waste hours scrolling through one piece of bad news after another.
 Instead, try limiting your media intake for a week or so and see how much lighter you feel — this is a habit that you will probably want to continue!